Best DDoS protection

 AWS Shield protection is provided by the good people of Amazon web services.
 The 'Standard' tier is available to all AWS customers at no extra charge.
 This is ideal as many small businesses choose to host their websites with Amazon.
 AWS Shield Standard is available to all customers at no extra charge.
 It protects against more typical network (layer 3) and transport (layer 4) attacks when used Amazon's Cloud Front and Route 53 services.

 This should put off all but the most determined hackers.
-However, your bandwidth e.g. 15Gbp/s will still be limited by the size of you Amazon instance making it feasible for hackers to carry out a DoS attack if they sufficient resources.
+However, your bandwidth e.g. 15Gbp/s will still be limited by the size of you Amazon instance making it feasible for hackers to carry out a DoS attack if they have sufficient resources.
 Worse still you remain responsible for paying for the extra traffic to your instance.

 To mitigate this Amazon also offers AWS Shield Advanced.
 A Subscription include DDoS cost protection, which can save you from a huge spike in your monthly usage bill if you are the victim of an attack.
 AWS Shield Advanced can also deploy your ACL's (Access Control Lists) to the border of the AWS network itself giving you protection against even the largest of attacks.